Best Mattresses for Menopause of 2023

 Medium firm: 6/10

 The Helix Midnight Luxe is an excellent mattress for hot flashes, in addition to being one of the coolest mattresses we’ve ever reviewed.
-It earns a near-perfect 9/10 Mattress Advisor score for cooling, which makes it a superb choice for women experiencing interrupted sleep from hot flashes and night sweats.
+It earns a near-perfect 9.5/10 Mattress Advisor score for cooling, which makes it a superb choice for women experiencing interrupted sleep from hot flashes or run-of-the-mill night sweats.
 The luxury hybrid’s performance in pressure relief and spine alignment are also above average.

 The Helix Midnight Luxe’s performance in motion transfer (7.5/10) should be a red flag for couples, especially if they’re restless sleepers who toss and turn.
 The price ($2,049 for a queen size) could be a non-starter for budget shoppers, although holiday sales and exclusive discounts for online shoppers might knock a few hundred dollars off the regular price.